I'm That Type of Guy

 "I'm That Type of Guy" is the second single released from LL Cool J's third album, Walking with a Panther.
-It was released in 1989 for Def Jam Recordings and was produced by Dwayne Simon and LL Cool J. The song would prove to be the most successful single from the album, making it to #15 on the Billboard Hot 100 and #7 on the Hot R&B/Hip-Hop songs.
+It was released in 1989 for Def Jam Recordings and was produced by Dwayne Simon and LL Cool J. The song samples "The March of the Winkies" from the 1939 film The Wizard of Oz, while its music video was directed by Scott Kalvert.

+The song would prove to be the most successful single from the album, making it to #15 on the Billboard Hot 100 and #7 on the Hot R&B/Hip-Hop songs.
 Despite being one of LL Cool J's biggest early hits, the song was not included on his 1996 greatest hits album, All World: Greatest Hits, however it was included in that album's follow-up All World 2, released in 2009.